bitemyapp/teef/posts/2014-12-03-why-are-types-useful.md

 > OOP is a very abstract concept.

 It's a faux programmer religion with no foundations in anything principled.
-Insofar as Java and C++ lived up to true "OOP", if anything, they were doing their best to use the parts of programming language theory that actually *worked* in a practical sense and had proper foundations.
+Insofar as Java and C++ failed to live up to true "OOP", they were doing their best to use the parts of established programming language theory that *worked* in a practical sense and had principled foundations.

+# All is not lost.

 There is an essential aspect to OOP that is useful and can be used in how we think about Haskell code.